martynchamberlin/mentions/README.md

 ## Unparalleled User Experience

 Early in this project's development, I discovered something simple.
-Twitter's dropdown GUI is very similar to Chrome's autofill dropdown GUI — so much so, that I daresay they stole it directly.
+Twitter's dropdown GUI is very similar to Chrome's autofill dropdown GUI — so much so that I daresay they stole it directly.
 Let's look at the features that define this experience:

 1. The items are white, with a blue enclosing border around each of them.
-2. When hovering or arrowing down on a particular item in the menu, the background color changes to a flagrant blue, while the text color changes to white
+2. When hovering or arrowing down on a particular item in the menu, the background color changes to a flagrant blue, while the text color changes to white.
 3. There's a lovely curved border around the box as a unit.
 4. The box extends the width of the textarea — no more and no less — and it appears at the very bottom of the textarea, overlapping anything below the textarea using absolute positioning.